DedUndead/GyroCube-Prototype/cube/README.md

 Accelerometer measurements are checked with a simple running filter.
 The change of side is considered to be valid only if two consecutive samples represent the same measurement.
 When the cube is flipped, main body issues <b>eChange</b> event with new side value.

-State machine tick issues <b>eTick</b> event.
+State machine tick issues an <b>eTick</b> event.

 Zigbee data analysis performs different action depending on the message.
 If change in setting is requested, state machine's member function for setting changed is called passing the data fetched from the message.
 Weather change acts in the similar way.
-The notification message issues <b>eNotify</b> event to the state machine.
+The notification message issues an <b>eNotify</b> event to the state machine.

 ### State machine

 State machine source code is available in src/state_machine/Gyrocube.cpp

-State machine consists of seven states: startup state and six states for each induvidual function.<br>
+State machine consists of seven states: a startup state and six states for each induvidual function.<br>

 Settings are stored in the private array:<br>
 ```